 While the 2011 regular season didn’t measure up to the 2007 standards, the Tigers heated up at just the right time, ripping off six NCAA Division III Tournament victories (against five nationally ranked opponents) while dropping just a single set.
 After the season, Labrador was named American Volleyball Coaches Association (AVCA) National Coach of the Year, a piece of hardware that now sits alongside Great Lakes Region Coach of the Year awards earned in 2004 and 2007 and NCAC Coach of the Year awards earned in 2006, 2007, 2010, 2011, 2013, 2014, and 2015.

-Under Labrador’s guidance, 16 Tiger student-athletes have garnered All-America accolades, including the most highly decorated athlete in Wittenberg history, Sarah Yuskewich, who holds the Division III record for assists in a season and was a three-time first-team All-America honoree.
+Under Labrador’s guidance, 16 Tiger student-athletes have garnered All-America accolades, including one of the most highly decorated athletes in Wittenberg history, Sarah Yuskewich, who holds the Division III record for assists in a season and was a three-time first-team All-America honoree.

 The Tigers have dominated the NCAC under Labrador’s training.
 The Red and White have amassed a phenomenal 155-2 record in conference play under Labrador and have hoisted 13 regular season championship trophies and 13 conference tournament trophies.
 In addition, Wittenberg has won six NCAA Division III Tournament Regional crowns during that time.